meilisearch/documentation/learn/getting_started/installation.md

 :::

 ::: tab Docker
-If you are new to Docker, you can learn more about setting it up on the [official documentation](https://docs.docker.com/get-docker/).
 Using **Docker** you can choose to run [any available tags](https://hub.docker.com/r/getmeili/meilisearch/tags).

 This command starts the **latest stable release** of MeiliSearch.